MysteriousMilk/NS2_CombatPlusPlus/README.md

 **1/24/2018** - Added the xp bar and text to the Alien HUD, track healing for Aliens, and added an Auto-Cyst feature to the Hive.

 **1/15/2018** - Experience is now given for building structures and welding.
-Added Skill Point award for the 'Damage Dealer' criteria.
+Added Upgrade Point award for the 'Damage Dealer' criteria.
 Implemented an XP scale/modifier based on the distance between the player and the enemy base.
 Also, some improvements to the XP notification GUI.

 **1/13/2018** - Marines can now press the USE key to socket power nodes.
 This is a change from the original idea of socketing them all on game start.